cahlinjones/mowing-website/README.md

 ## 📜 License

-This website template is created specifically for Terrain Trace.
+This website template is created specifically for My Robot Mowers.
 Modify as needed for your business.

 ---